BlockchainLabsNZ/bluzelle-contracts/BlockchainLabsNZ_Audit_Report.md

 Overall we have been fully satisfied with the resulting contracts following the audit feedback period.
 We took part in carefully reviewing all source code provided, including deployment testing.

 To further satisfy test coverage, both `BluzelleToken.sol` and `BluzelleTokenSale.sol` were deployed onto the Kovan Test Network to achieve simulation of a mock sale.
+This can be viewed in the [Kovan_Tests.md](https://github.com/BlockchainLabsNZ/bluzelle-contracts/blob/master/Kovan_Tests.md) checklist.

 The developers have followed common best practices, as well as made some improvements upon existing frameworks.
 We were pleased to see a demonstrated awareness for compiling contracts in a modular format to avoid confusion.